debiki/talkyard/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-Plus GPLv2 or later, from 2026-01-01 and onwards:
+Plus GPLv3 or later, from 2026-01-01 and onwards:

 ```
 Copyright (c) 2010-2020  Kaj Magnus Lindberg and Debiki AB

-This program is free software; from 2026-01-01 00:00:01 UTC and onwards, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: from 2026-01-01 00:00:01 UTC and onwards, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details, from 2026-01-01 00:00:01 UTC and onwards.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.
 ```

 vim: list et ts=2 sw=2 tw=0 fo=r